fedoranimus/todoist-api/source/includes/v7/_urlschemes.md

 Value | Description
 ----  | -----------
-id | The id of the project to view.
+id *Integer*| The id of the project to view.
 If the id doesn't exist, you don’t have access to the project, or the value is empty, an alert will be showed and the user will be redirected to the projects view.

 ## Labels